taylorjg/GenMonad/README.md

 ## Introduction

-This repo contains simple examples of using the Gen monad in a few different property-based testing tool implementations:
+This repo contains a simple example of using the Gen monad in a few different property-based testing tool implementations:

 * [FsCheck](https://github.com/fsharp/FsCheck)
     * Gen&lt;T&gt; (C#)